maxvonhippel/NepalOSMHistory/README.md

 Using an ugly GeoJSON file significantly reduces file size.

 You can reach Max on Twitter [`@_m_vh`](https://twitter.com/_m_vh), or Kathmandu Living Labs [`@KTMLivingLabs`](https://twitter.com/KTMLivingLabs).
 Feel free to fork.  **MIT License with Attribution.**

+#TODO

+1. Google Charts is too slow right now.
+It either needs to be optimized for at minimum 50% speed increase, or replaced with an alternative such as [D3.JS](http://bl.ocks.org/mbostock/34f08d5e11952a80609169b7917d4172) (I can't get this to not look like garbage when squeezed to be less tall, maybe worth giving another shot later on) or [Dygraphs](http://dygraphs.com/tests/range-selector.html) (see [article relating to Dygraphs and R](https://rstudio.github.io/dygraphs/gallery-range-selector.html)).
+2. `cards.js` needs to send queries to GeoDjango server per Sazal's API, get the response, and update accordingly per user selections.
+3. `jsonclustermap.js` needs to be able to AJAX a GeoDjango file from a server, or otherwise get data from the server, if we want this tool to be broadly deployable.
+4. `jsonclustermap.js` needs user and place search.

+#Performance

+At the moment, page loading with *local* GeoJSON and CSV takes me about 15 seconds, consuming 625 MB of memory, at 20.93 Mbps according to [OOKLA](http://beta.speedtest.net).
+Obviously this needs to be cut down.
+Once we start getting GeoJSON data and CSV from the server we'll have a better idea what sort of performance to expect and what we're working with.
+On the bright side, we can make the rest of the page responsive while we asynchronously load the data in the back.